Fund Our Fatwa Centre and Resident Muftis

 Really, all we need is for eight individuals to donate £5,000 each and we can have this up and running.
 This investment will, God willing, permanently secure for you perpetual charity as forerunners of this act of goodness.
 Of course, any amount you donate will include you in this auspicious task and also help bring us closer to our goal.

-Donate to the Fatwa Centre either via bank transfer or set up a direct debit with the amount you would like to donate (direct debit mandate form below).
+Donate to the Fatwa Centre either via bank transfer, card payment or set up a direct debit

 Direct Debit Plans

-Donate by choosing from a number of pre-planned direct debit made available below
+Donate by choosing from a number of direct debit plans